Rivets vs. Welding: The Great Metal Joining Debate

 Are there any innovative metal joining techniques on the horizon?

 The field of metal joining continually evolves.
-Innovations like laser welding, friction stir welding, and self-piercing rivets are just a few of the exciting advancements reshaping the industry.
+Innovations like laser welding, friction stir welding, and self-piercing rivets are exciting advancements reshaping the industry.

 Can Prolean handle both small and large-scale projects?